Jared Jeffries: College

+It came to an end when they ran into Maryland in the Championship game.

 Professional career

 Washington Wizards (2002–2006)

 Jeffries was selected by the Washington Wizards with the 11th pick in the 2002 NBA draft.
 As a lottery-level pick, Jeffries received a guaranteed three-year contract with the Wizards.
 Jeffries appeared in 20 games alongside Michael Jordan during his rookie season, which was cut short when he tore his ACL during practice.
 However, he appeared in all 82 games during his sophomore season and was a regular starter during the 2004–05 season.
 On October 31, 2004, the Wizards exercised a contract option to keep Jeffries with the team through the 2005–06 season.

 New York Knicks (2006–2010)

 The New York Knicks signed Jeffries on August 8, 2006, after the Washington Wizards declined to match the Knicks' offer.
 Shortly before the 2006 season, Jeffries suffered a wrist injury and missed the first 23 games of the season.

 On December 16, 2006, Jeffries was involved in the Knicks–Nuggets brawl.
 He was suspended for four games.